Tutorial

 To profile multiple BAM files using Nextflow, you can create a Nextflow script as follows:

-nextflow run zipstrain.nf --mode "fast_profile" --input_table <path/to/bam/csv> --gene_file <path/to/reference/fasta/genes> --stb <path/to/stb/file> --output_dir <path/to/save/generated/files> --reference_genome <path/to/reference/fasta> -c conf.config -profile <your/system/specific/profile> -resume
+nextflow run zipstrain.nf --mode "profile" --input_table <path/to/bam/csv> --gene_file <path/to/reference/fasta/genes> --stb <path/to/stb/file> --output_dir <path/to/save/generated/files> --reference_genome <path/to/reference/fasta> -c conf.config -profile <your/system/specific/profile> -resume

 Note With the nextflow pipeline, you don't need the preparation step and those will be made along the way.